StackExchange/dnscontrol/documentation/advanced-features/writing-providers.md

 golint is deprecated and frozen but it is still useful as it does a few checks that haven't been re-implemented in staticcheck.
-However golink fails on any file that uses generics, so be prepared to ignore errors about `expected '(', found '[' (and 1 more errors)`
+However golint fails on any file that uses generics, so be prepared to ignore errors about `expected '(', found '[' (and 1 more errors)`

 How to install and run [golint](https://github.com/golang/lint):